nabeken/cloudwatchdoggo/README.md

 As for using the dogggo directly, please read the document in `doggo` package.

+Other than that, please feed periodical events to the doggo.
+EventBridge's scheduled event will be a choice.

 ## Example IAM policy for the lambda function

 You should attach `arn:aws:iam::aws:policy/AWSLambdaExecute` and the following policy for IAM role that the lambda function will use.